alchemyplatform/aa-sdk/site/pages/packages/aa-core/bundler-client/actions/getUserOperationReceipt.md

 ---
-outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: getUserOperationReceipt
+title: getUserOperationReceipt
-  - - meta
-    - name: description
-      content: Overview of the getUserOperationReceipt action available on the BundlerClient
-  - - meta
-    - property: og:description
-      content: Overview of the getUserOperationReceipt action available on the BundlerClient
+description: Overview of the getUserOperationReceipt action available on the BundlerClient
 ---

 # getUserOperationReceipt